mizvol/gephi-tutorials/SigmaJS exporter/README.md

 ![Plugins](https://raw.githubusercontent.com/mizvol/gephi-tutorials/master/SigmaJS%20exporter/images/Plugins.png)

 ### 2. Import graph
 Open GEXF file in Gephi (`File->Open...`).
 In this example, we are going to work with a subsample of English Wikipedia.
 The most popular pages over the period 16-31 August 2018.
+You can find  corresponding `.gexf` file in this folder.

 ### 3. Compute layout
 Let's start with **Multigravity Force Atlas 2**.
 Take a look at [this](https://github.com/mizvol/gephi-tutorials/tree/master/Layouts) tutorial for inspiration if you want to use another layout.